Government School Funding in the Northern Territory

 - Fixed (facility) funding

 - Targeted funding

 Schools should utilise resources to match student need, improve outcomes and use the funding provided for the current year’s cohort of students.

 *A weighting does not currently apply to this category and all schools receive a flat rate of $1000 annually for every full time equivalent effective enrolment, inclusive of preschool, to meet the costs of delivering educational support and inclusion for students with additional needs.

-Most school funding is directly allocated through a fair and transparent student needs based funding formula.
+Most school funding is directly allocated through an equitable student needs based funding formula.
 The formula provides a base amount for every government student (from preschool to secondary) with weightings for additional funding for students and schools with specific needs including: